ray-project/ray/doc/source/serve/deployment.rst

 What serve does when we run this code is store the model as a Ray actor and route traffic to it as the endpoint is queried, in this case over HTTP.
+Note that in order for this endpoint to be accessible from other machines, we need to specify ``http_host="0.0.0.0"`` in ``serve.init`` like we did here.

-Let's now query our endpoint to see the result.
+Now let's query our endpoint to see the result.

 Querying our Endpoint
 ---------------------